Ballet Terms And Definitions

 Diagonale

 Diagonal.
-Indicates that a step is travelled in a diagonal direction.
+Indicates that a step is traveled in a diagonal direction.

 Double